-To maintain a non-profit association of persons interested in the past and present history of Patrick County, Virginia and surrounding areas, and to encourage the collection, maintenance and preservation of significant historical material.
+To maintain a non-profit association of persons interested in the history of Patrick County, Virginia and surrounding areas, and to encourage the collection, maintenance and preservation of significant historical material.

 Officers were elected and Mrs. Nannie Ruth Terry served as the first president.
 In 1972, the Society’s first priority was to make plans for a museum.
 An offer was made and accepted on the former office building of Dr. B. A. Hopkins on Buena Vista Avenue in Stuart.
 After a generous response to a fund-raising drive, the building was purchased and renovated, and an open house was held on March 25, 1973.